 Help Save Children in Yemen

 As the war in Yemen enters its fourth year – children in Yemen are facing a massive crisis.
 The volatile civil war, taking place in the midst of growing poverty, is causing the world’s worst humanitarian emergency.
-As the conflict rages on, the needs of vulnerable children continue to grow.
-Over 22 million people – three out of every four – urgently need lifesaving assistance.
+More than 11 million children urgently need lifesaving assistance.
 Countless more children are at risk of starvation as Yemen edges toward the brink of famine.